What Felton Voters Need to Know About the Felton Fire Assessment Tax

 What the Current Budget Shows

 Before evaluating any of LAFCO’s options, it is worth establishing what Felton Fire already has.
-The district’s adopted FY 2025-26 budget shows total revenue of $1,088,724 — with approximately $1,010,456 coming from property taxes residents pay today.
-This budget is fully balanced at that amount with no new assessment required.
+The district’s adopted FY 2025-26 budget shows total revenue of $1,088,724 — with $1,010,456 coming from property taxes residents pay today.
+This budget is fully balanced at that amount with no new assessment involved.

 The district is not starting from zero.
-It already collects approximately $1.09 million annually, and its current adopted budget — which funds a paid chief, paid firefighters and staff, workers’ compensation, PERS retirement contributions, and full operational costs — is balanced within that existing revenue.
-The proposed new assessment would add approximately $1,708,422 on top of this, bringing the district to roughly $2.8 million annually.
+It already collects approximately $1.09 million annually from property owners, and its current adopted budget — which covers the chief, regular day-staff, hourly firefight-ers, an administrative assistant, workers’ compensation, retirement contributions, and other operational costs — is balanced within that existing revenue.
+Felton’s adopted 2025–26 budget sets aside $623,880 for permanent salaries and extra-help pay, with benefits.
+The proposed new assessment would add approximately $1,708,422 with $1.5 mil-lion in salaries projected on top of this, bringing the district to roughly $2.8 million annually.

 What the Proposed Assessment Would Actually Fund

 This measure is not simply about keeping a volunteer firehouse open with a few paid positions added.
-It is about financing a paid staffing structure that grows through 2030 — with 88% of new assessment revenue allocated to salaries before a single dollar reaches apparatus, equipment, or infrastructure.
+It is about financing a paid staffing structure that grows through 2030 — with over 80% of new assessment revenue allocated to salaries with just the remainder allocated to apparatus, equipment, or infrastructure.

 LAFCO’s 12 Governance Options — In Ranked Order

 The options below fall into two broad categories.
 Merger means Felton FPD would be absorbed into another district — bringing new leadership, new administration, and a unified organization.
 Contract means Felton FPD stays legally independent with its own elected board, but pays another district to handle day-to-day operations.
-Both approaches can deliver reliable service; the difference is whether Felton retains local governance or folds it into a nearby agency.
+Both approaches can deliver reliable service; the difference is whether Felton retains local governance or folds it into a nearby agency with board representation by the next election cycle.

 Felton’s existing $1.09 million in property tax revenue transfers with the parcels under any reorganization.
-Since the district currently operates a balanced budget within that revenue, merger with a comparable volunteer-centered district may require no new assessment whatsoever.
+Since the district currently operates a balanced budget within that revenue, merger with a comparable volunteer-centered district may require no new immediate assessment.
 However, if Felton were to merge with a district that already carries an assessment or parcel tax, Felton property owners would be subject to that district’s existing rate.

 The other SLV fire districts have indicated they would not assume Felton’s PERS (retirement); however, the Felton Fire board voted to begin terminating its CalPERS contract with funding allocated to buy out that liability, thereby removing the primary obstacle to merger.